Academic Resource Center

 Self Help Resources:

-The ARC offers a variety of opportunities and support services for students to reach their potential and achieve their goals.
+The Academic Resource Center (ARC) offers a variety of opportunities and support services for students to reach their potential and achieve their goals.
 Programs and services are available to enhance learning, improve skills, and promote success in courses.
 In the center, students will find computers, study aids, study tables, comfortable spots for reading, and friendly people to offer personalized help.
 Support for USF distance education students is happily provided by telephone and e-mail, and some tutoring is provided on a number of electronic platforms.
 All services are provided free of charge.

 Mission Statement